-In exchange of the daily work, we offer free accommodation and 3 meals / day - mainly vegan.
+In exchange of the daily work, we offer free accommodation and 3 meals / day - mainly vegetarian.
 If you have any food restriction or allergy, please let us know so we can find an arrangement.

 IMPORTANT - We want our farm to be a place where people can distance themselves from any kind of addiction and get a healthier lifestyle - showing our kids a better example at the same time - therefore smoking, drinking alcohol and using drugs are not allowed here.

 Volunteers will live and work with a Khmer woman (Sinya) and a group of volunteers from all around the world (can be up to ~10).
 They might also interact with her parents, daughter and nephew - even though they don't speak English.
 We hosted a few Cambodian volunteers and want to have more in the future to develop the interaction between locals and foreigners.
 We still do our best to share the Khmer culture and encourage volunteers to explore the area in their free time to get a feel of the local life.